am8850/tomifier/README.md

 myproject1 = "myproject1.cmd.root:main"
 ```

+> **Note:** this is a starting `pyproject.toml` file.
+The contents of this file can be modified further to meet your needs.

 ## `build.sh`

 `build.sh` is a useful bash script to start the build process and deploy the package locally in editable mode.